spmeesseman/vscode-extjs/README.md

 - Method and Class Validation

 ## Getting Started

+Assuming a standard JavaScript linter is already in place, the ExtJs Language Server attempts to provide the missing functionlality that the standard JavaScript Language Server cannot handle due to the nature of the ExtJS class definitions, which are basically just one function expression per class file as far as a standard JavaScript parser is concerned.

+A standard linter used in most all JavaScript projects is [ESLint](https://github.com/eslint/eslint), some quick install details can be found in the [section below](#eslint).
+You should also use the [Sencha ESLint Plugin](#sencha-eslint-plugin) in your ExtJS projects.

 This language server looks at your entire workspace, whether single or multi root, and locates ExtJS files in one of three ways, or any combination thereof: